Skip to main content

 anything elseerror”unknown policy spec X” listing the accepted forms.

---policy default was removed.
-It used to alias period_ms=100; it now errors with “unknown policy spec”.
+There is no default policy keyword — --policy default errors with “unknown policy spec”.
 A 100 ms period must be written --policy period_ms=100.

 Macro-attribute equivalents